Welcome

 Key Term: Proportionality

-A core CPR principle requiring that the costs and effort involved in litigation steps, including disclosure, should be proportionate to the value, complexity, and importance of the case.
+A core CPR principle requiring that the costs and effort involved in litigation steps, including disclosure, should be proportionate to the value, complexity, importance of the case, and the likely benefit of the steps.

 PD 31B explicitly requires parties and the court to consider proportionality when determining the scope of electronic disclosure.
 Factors include:

-• The ease and expense of retrieval of particular documents.
+• the ease and expense of retrieval of particular documents (including from backup systems or personal devices)

 Reasonable Searches

 CPR 31.7 requires parties giving standard disclosure to make a reasonable search for relevant documents, including ESI falling within CPR 31.6(b) (adverse documents) and (c) (documents supporting another party's case).
-What constitutes a reasonable search for ESI depends on the factors listed under proportionality.
-It might involve searching specific date ranges, custodians, or using keyword searches, but the methodology should be carefully considered and often agreed between the parties.
+Reasonableness is assessed in light of proportionality.
+A reasonable search will be tailored to the issues and data context, and may include:

 Key Term: Reasonable Search